splynx/docs/files/en/configuration/main_configuration/logrotate/logrotate.md

 Logrotate
 ========

-To configure Log rotation click on `Config → Main → Logrotate`.
+To configure Log rotation navigate to `Config → Main → Logrotate`.

 ![](main_menu.png)

-Here you'll be able to select a period of time for storing the following logs in Splynx:
+Here you will be able to select a period of time for storing the following logs in Splynx:

 ##### Logrotate
 * *Store admin logs*